 Weightings shall be applied to increase GAP Regulation (S.I.
 101 of 2009) and Cross-compliance inspections in these catchments.
-Inspection and appropriate remediation of all 7 on-site systems in the catchment is required.
+On-site waste water treatment systems The proximity of many one off houses to the river throughout the catchment is of particular concern.
+Inspection and remediation of these on site waste water systems (OSWWS) should be prioritised along the stretch of the Clady below the hydroelectric scheme where the pearl mussels are located followed by those in the Moneybeg area.
 The Department of the Environment, Heritage and Local Government will be bringing forward legislation in the first half of 2010 that provides for the setting of standards for the performance and operation of all septic tanks and similar on-site wastewater treatment systems.
 The legislation will also provide for the monitoring and inspection of the performance of such treatment systems and will set out the responsibilities of households served by those systems (including requirements to carry out remedial actions where necessary).
-A long-term, forestry catchment management plan shall be prepared with the aim of minimising hydrological, sediment, nutrient and other potential impacts from forests and all forest operations.
-The area containing active peat cutting should be investigated further to ascertain the impact being caused within the catchment.
+Forestry A long-term, forestry catchment management plan shall be prepared with the aim of minimising hydrological, sediment, nutrient and other potential impacts from forests and all forest operations.
+Other issues +